 Behind the scenes, AI agents handle complex logistics that usually require constant human monitoring.
 In a high-volume environment, prices and stock levels change by the minute.

-- Rather than humans manually adjusting discounts, agents monitor competitor prices and local demand.
-If a specific item is trending on social media, but inventory is low, the agent can automatically adjust the price to maximize margin.
+- Rather than humans manually adjusting discounts, agents can be designed to monitor competitor prices and local demand.
+If a specific item is trending on social media, but inventory is low, the agent can adjust the price to maximize margin.
 Conversely, if stock isn't moving in a specific region, the agent can trigger a localized promotion to clear the warehouse.

-- Logistics AI agents now manage the entire lifecycle from purchase to delivery—updating inventory across channels, selecting optimal routes, and coordinating with partners.
-These agents specialize in handling the exceptions.
+- Logistics AI agents can be configured to manage the entire lifecycle from purchase to delivery.
+This includes updating inventory across channels, selecting optimal routes, and coordinating with partners.
+These agents can specialize in handling the exceptions.
 For example, if a storm delays a shipment, the agent identifies every affected customer.
-It can reroute the package from a different hub or send a proactive notification with a discount offer for the buyers’ next purchase in response to the delay.
-By the time a human manager reviews the morning report, the agent has already mitigated negative customer experience and updated the inventory across all sales channels.
+It can be configured to reroute the package from a different hub or send a proactive notification with a discount offer for the buyers’ next purchase in response to the delay.
+By the time a human manager reviews the morning report, the agent has already flagged impacted orders, recommended remediation steps, or executed pre-approved responses.

 This shift allows e-commerce brands to scale their operations without hiring a larger team to manage every price change or shipping glitch.
 The focus moves from managing the site to growing the enterprise.